 This is usually done on Day 2/3 of the cycle.
 This includes FSH, LH, E2 and AMH – this lets us know what the overall pool of eggs in the ovaries is, and what the probability of conception is.

 An X-ray of the womb and fallopian tubes after a special dye has been inserted is called a hysterosalpingogram.
 It can be used to locate blockages in your fallopian tubes, which could be preventing eggs from making their way into your womb.

 This is a technique that allows doctors to see through the body.
 A small cut in your lower tummy is made to allow a thin tube with a camera at the end (a laparoscope) to be inserted to examine your womb, fallopian tubes, and ovaries during laparoscopy (keyhole surgery).To highlight any blockages in your fallopian tubes, a dye can be injected into them through your cervix.

-2. Men need to undergo semen analysis test along with hormone analysis and ultrasounds
+2. Men need to undergo semen analysis tests along with hormone analysis and ultrasounds

-The main test for men is a semen analysis – this enables us to analyze the sperm, and check for the concentration motility and morphology of the sperm.
+The main test for men is a semen analysis – this enables us to analyze the sperm and check for the concentration motility and morphology of the sperm.
 This is done to look for sperm issues like a low sperm count or sperm that aren’t moving properly.
-Additional test such as hormone analysis and ultrasound is done – to further assess the cause of problems.
+Additional tests such as hormone analysis and ultrasound is done – to further assess the cause of problems.

 3. Ultrasounds to track the follicle (egg) are vital